Window Replacement

 For this reason, we recommend that buyers think first about the window material that will work best for them.
 Learn more about the three major types of windows: wood, vinyl, and fiberglass below:

 Wood windows are classic.
 In many ways purchasing a wood window is like investing in a fine piece of furniture.
 Over time it will need to be maintained and cared for, but the look will be unmistakably classic, especially if you choose to stain.
 A wood window may be required if you live in a home governed by a historical society.
 So, if you need a historical, authentic look, take a look at the wood windows we have to offer.
-You should note that woods undeniable beauty comes with a cost and wood windows are usually on the higher end of the cost scale.
+You should note that wood’s undeniable beauty comes with a cost and wood windows are usually on the higher end of the cost scale.
 Also, wood windows expand and contract with the changing of the temperatures.
-This means that over time the fit of your window may become compromised.
-The result can be draftiness or seal failure.
-Below is a quick guide to wood:
+This means that over time the fit of your window may become compromised, resulting in draftiness or seal failure.
+Below are some details when considering wood:

 • Historically accurate aesthetics